 — Audible (@audible_com) February 5, 2020

 You can listen to audiobooks during your commute to class or use them as an alternative way to wind down after a long day.
-There’s also podcasts on just about every topic imaginable, and both can be accessed via the popular Audible app.
+There are also podcasts on just about every topic imaginable, and both can be accessed via the popular Audible app.

 You’ll need an Amazon account to access the app, and if you have a Prime membership, you also gain access to a premium collection of audio content.